-Images via Andersson-Wise.
+Images courtesy of Andersson-Wise.

-Above L: The wood siding extends to become a shelf for the lantern in the window.
-Above R: When open, the screened panels are held in place by wooden rodsâ€”easy to use as well as maintain.
+Above L: The wood siding extends to become a shelf for a lantern that stands in a window.
+Above R: When open, the screened panels are held in place by wooden rodsâ€”easy to use and maintain.

 Above: The joys of summer!

-Above: The plan of the simple temple to "downtime".
+Above: The plan of the simple temple to downtime.

-Above: A view from the narrow footbridge.
+Above: A view from the bridge.